Capleugh/monster_shop_solo/README.md

 # Monster Shop

 ## Description
-Monster Shop is an e-commerce application in which users can register, login, and fictitiously buy and sell items.
+Monster Shop is an e-commerce application in which users can register, login, apply discount codes, and fictitiously buy and sell items.
 Users are differentiated by one of three roles: default user, merchant, or administrator and access to functionality will change depending on these roles.

 ## Use Monster Shop